Tech Fetish

 Psychology

 No dedicated clinical model exists, because this is a benign consumer-behaviour pattern rather than a disorder.
 The fixation is usually explained as a blend of novelty-seeking, collecting and completionist tendencies, status signalling, and the genuine satisfaction of competence and control over complex tools.
-Marketing-driven release cycles and online communities amplify each of these.
-The interest overlaps strongly with brand worship, where device ecosystems and logos shape loyalty and belonging, and with the acquisitive collecting seen among sneakerheads; in its most intense form it can shade into compulsive buying, though most enthusiasm never reaches that threshold.
-It should not be confused with the erotic attraction to machines, which is the separate, sexual paraphilia of mechanophilia rather than technophilia.
+Marketing-driven release cycles and online communities amplify each.
+The interest overlaps strongly with brand worship, where device ecosystems and logos shape loyalty and belonging, and with the acquisitive collecting seen among sneakerheads; at its most intense it can shade into compulsive buying, though most enthusiasm never reaches that threshold.

 Prevalence & culture

-The interest has broad cultural visibility and very large enthusiast communities (tech forums, review channels, unboxing media, and hobbyist subreddits) yet attracts little dedicated clinical research.
-There is no authoritative prevalence figure for "tech fetish" specifically; mild forms (simply enjoying and upgrading gadgets) are widespread across consumer societies, while intense, identity-defining fixation is far more limited.
-Because it is a non-sexual consumer interest, it does not appear in the sexological prevalence surveys (such as Scorolli et al., 2007) that map clinical fetishes, which is part of why solid numbers are scarce; the 2017 guitar-player survey of 418 respondents is among the only quantitative looks at the adjacent acquisition behaviour.
+There is no authoritative prevalence figure for "tech fetish" specifically.
+Mild forms, simply enjoying and upgrading gadgets, are widespread across consumer societies, while intense, identity-defining fixation is far more limited.
+The interest has broad cultural visibility and very large enthusiast communities (tech forums, review channels, unboxing media and hobbyist subreddits) yet attracts little dedicated research.
+Because it is non-sexual, it does not appear in the sexological prevalence surveys such as Scorolli et al. (2007) that map clinical fetishes, which is part of why solid numbers are scarce; the 2017 guitar-player survey of 418 respondents is among the only quantitative looks at the adjacent acquisition behaviour.

 Safety, consent & law